michsiec/bdd100k-onroad-object-detection/README.md

 object detector on the video data collected by myself by an on-board car camera.
-The results has shown that the object detection training and evaluation has been accomplished successfully, and the software achieved good performance values for the most important classes of object on the road, that is vehicles, traffic signs and pedestrians
+The results has shown that the object detection training and evaluation has been accomplished successfully, and the software achieved good performance values for the most important classes of object on the road, that is vehicles, traffic signs and pedestrians.

 ## Data
 BerkeleyDeepDrive100K (BDD100K) is an open-source dataset for autonomous driving that consists of 100,000 HD videos that were recorded under different road and weather conditions, as well as at different times and seasons [(Yu et al. 2020)](https://openaccess.thecvf.com/content_CVPR_2020/papers/Yu_BDD100K_A_Diverse_Driving_Dataset_for_Heterogeneous_Multitask_Learning_CVPR_2020_paper.pdf).
 Each video lasts about 40 seconds, has 720p resolution at 30 frames per second.